MnFenimore/uefi-sirius/README.md

 ## Status

-Can load GRUB2 from a fat partition on the UFS.(/firmware is tested,you can also format the useless /cust for it)
+Can load GRUB2 from a fat partition on the emmc.(/firmware is tested,you can also format the useless /vendor for it) Can partially boot the Fedora 29 aarch64 kernel: there's no initrd, so the kernel panics when mounting root FS.

+Since there's no internal storage support yet, use the addlinux branch to embed a Linux kernel in the UEFI firmware.

 ## Building
 Tested on Ubuntu 18.04.